parkerl/ecto_query_library/README.md

 ```

 # Working with Prefixes
-_Demostrates how to work with schemas other than "public" in Postgres._
+_Demonstrates how to work with schemas other than "public" in Postgres._

 ```elixir
 # The migration